rae004/nextjs-serverless-aws-deploy/README.md

 ---

 # Env Example

 The AWS CDK deployment depends on variables set in the `.env` file.
-Below are the required variable and example usages.
+Below are the required variables and example usages.

 **These values are examples and should _NOT_ be used and will _NOT WORK_ in your deployed app**
 ```dotenv